I may earn a commission from the affiliate links on this site. Learn more›

 Donner has a compelling offer here.
 The kit impressed me for the money.
 And despite me getting the drum set for free in exchange for this review, I was genuinely blown away.

-I have a YouTube video on this exact drum set coming soon, so subscribe to my channel and watch for its release.
 But don’t take just my word for it.
 Like I said earlier, rdavidr also reviewed this drum set, so watch that video too!

 Thank you all for reading.
 Have you had any experience with Donner before?
 I’d love to hear your thoughts down below in the comments.